sayansaha911/Craft-Demo-PaloAlto/README.md

 8. Install helm
 https://helm.sh/docs/intro/install/

-9. Run "aws configure" and configure credentials and region.
-Please note that region should be set to where the infra is to be provisioned
+9. Run "aws configure" and configure credentials, set region as "us-east-1".
+Note: If you wish to deploy to a different region then please update the "location" field in PaloAlto-Craft-Demo/PaloAlto-Demo-Infra/override.auto.tfvars as well.

 10. Run "docker login" and authenticate to your image registry